my-cumbria-logo, my-cumbria-logo Toggle navigation

 Appeals releating to 4 week rule deregistration should be submited using this Form (Deregistration Appeal Form) and sent to Studentprocedures@cumbria.ac.uk within ten days of receving notification that you are to be deregistered.

-You must make an appeal in writing on the Academic Appeal Form, identifying the grounds for appeal and you must provide relevant dated documentary independent evidence to the Assessment team for the Appeals Panel via the Assessment Office within ten working days of the publication of your results.
+You must make an appeal in writing on the Academic Appeal Form identifying the grounds for appeal and providing relevant dated documentary evidence.

 • What do I need to consider when submitting an appeal on grounds of Extenuating circumstances?